Ax-Prover: A Deep Reasoning Agentic Framework for Theorem Proving in Mathematics and Quantum Physics: Experiments

 \subsection{Analysis of Tool Usage}

-\m{To measure the impact of tool usage on our approach, we analyzed the tool calls done by the Prover over the 100 problems we tested on the challenging NuminaMath \texttt{Unsolved} subset.
-We found that the Prover made an average of 100.76 tool calls per run.} Tool usage is highly reliable, with success rates above 99\%.\footnote{The only exception is \texttt{search} in Filesystem tools, with 80\%.
-However, this results from the Prover searching for files that do not exists.}

-Table~\ref{tab:toolusage} reports the 10 most frequently used tools.
-At the top is \texttt{edit\_file}, as the Prover updates the Lean file at each step. \texttt{lean\_diagnostic\_messages} follows, reflecting explicit instructions to verify each proof step. \texttt{lean\_goal} exposes the current proof state, while \texttt{lean\_loogle} and \texttt{lean\_leansearch} enable the Prover to search for relevant theorems in the library.
-Importantly, these tools are used autonomously, without additional guidance.
+\m{To measure the impact of tool usage on our approach, we analyzed the tool calls done by the Prover over the 100 problems we tested on the challenging NuminaMath-LEAN \texttt{Unsolved} subset.
+We found that the Prover made an average of 100.76 tool calls per run.} Tool usage is highly reliable, with success rates above 99\%.\footnote{The only exception is \texttt{search\_files} in Filesystem tools, with 80\%.
+However, this results from the Prover searching for files that do not exists.} Table~\ref{tab:toolusage} reports the 10 most frequently used tools.
+At the top is \texttt{edit\_file}, as the Prover updates the Lean file at each step, followed by \texttt{lean\_diagnostic\_messages}, reflecting explicit instructions to verify each proof step (see Section~\ref{subsec:prover}). \texttt{lean\_goal} exposes the current proof state, while \texttt{lean\_loogle} and \texttt{lean\_leansearch} enable the Prover to search for relevant theorems in the library.
+Importantly, these tools are used autonomously, without any explicit guidance.
 Collectively, these statistics illustrate how Ax-Prover leverages a tight feedback loop of editing, goal inspection, search, and diagnostics.

-\m{Our assumption is that tool usage enhances proof quality by allowing Ax-Prover to use less common tactics.
+\m{Our assumption is that tool usage enhances proof quality by allowing Ax-Prover to use both basic and more complex tactics, depending on the scenario.
 To test this, we analyzed the unique tactics used in the proofs generated by Ax-Prover, Kimina, and DeepSeek, under the hypothesis that a larger set of tactics reflects greater creativity} (see the full list of tactics per model in Table~\ref{tab:tactics}).
 The three models share 28 tactics, but Ax-Prover uses 9 tactics not employed by DS-Prover or Kimina, whereas these models combine to use only three tactics absent in Ax-Prover.
 This finding supports our hypothesis that integrating frontier LLMs with Lean tools enhances creative exploration in proof construction.
+Notably, the tactics unique to Ax-Prover -- such as \texttt{change}, \texttt{suffices}, \texttt{unfold}, and the cast-handling tactics \texttt{norm\_cast} and \texttt{push\_cast} -- reflect higher-level reasoning and environment control rather than local rewriting.
+These tactics enable Ax-Prover to reframe goals and manage custom definitions, allowing it to operate effectively in domains (like QT) that lie beyond Mathlib’s formal coverage.
+In contrast, DS-Prover and Kimina rely more heavily on local rewriting and simplification, which limits their flexibility across scientific domains.